Take the Time to Define Your Team’s Purpose

 Team Roles

-• Who’s on the team?
-What perspective does each member bring?
+- Who’s on the team?
+What perspective and skills does each member bring?

 Team Work Processes

 Nail down workflows and expectations.
-How will the team share information, deliberate, and decide things?
+Determine how the team will share information, deliberate, and decide things with the following prompts:

 Team Decision-Making

-• How will we communicate with each other and connect to others within the organization?
+- How will we communicate with one another and connect to others within the organization?
 (Learn some communication tools your team can try out to help people become teamwork activators, rather than blockers.)

 Team Norms